The Three Main Types of Conjunctivitis

 Finally, chemical conjunctivitis is caused by contact with irritants like pollution, chlorine, and noxious chemicals.
 Treatment involves carefully flushing the eyes with sterile saline and using topical steroids.
 If an extremely toxic chemical comes into contact with the eyes and conjunctivitis is severe, continually flush with water for several minutes before seeking medical attention.

 Conjunctivitis can be highly contagious and very common — but the good news is that it’s treatable.
-If you think you or your child may have pink eye, contact Swagel Wootton Eye Institute to schedule an appointment today.
+If you think you or your child may have pink eye, contact Swagel Wootton Eye Institute to schedule an appointment today at our Mesa and Chandler locations.
 Our experts can provide a diagnosis for your specific form of conjunctivitis and ensure you’re on your way back to healthy eyes in no time.